 If there’s a downside to the Goodwood Revival it’s that it wrecks you for every other high-end car show.
-I’ve attended Pebble Beach 10 times, and every time it’s felt like a very special occasion with rarified machinery.
-The Goodwood Revival feels more specialized, with even higher caliber machinery.
+I’ve attended Pebble Beach 10 times, and every time it felt like a very special occasion with rarified machinery.
+The Goodwood Revival feels even more specialized, with even higher caliber machinery.

-And perhaps the best part of this show is how easy it is to get around…once you arrive.
+And perhaps the best part of this classic car show is how easy it is to get around…once you arrive.
 As a guest of Subaru of America, I was lucky enough to be flown into Lord March’s estate by helicopter, and I was by no means alone.
 There were multiple helicopters landing on Lord March’s airstrip every time I visited it in the course of 2 days.
+I’m not saying it made me want to go on a private jet, but Jettly.com may be in my browser history.

 Anyway, once you get to the Goodwood Revival you can easily walk between the race course, the race paddock, the large Bonhams auction tent, the massive vendor displays and the vintage car dealership set up to show off classic cars as if they were being sold from a new car showroom.